WuTheFWasThat/vimflowy/CONTRIBUTING.md

 # Guidelines to contributing

-Send a pull request!
+Just send a pull request.
 Remember to write tests when appropriate!

 For any questions, you may contact me at [githubusername]@gmail.com.

-## SETUP: ##
+## DEV SETUP: ##

 For development, you'll probably want to run a web version of vimflowy locally.